austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 Depending on how you have elasticsearch configured, you may need to build an SSH tunnel to allow your computer to communicate with your elasticsearch node.

-For example, if your computers IP address is 192.168.1.150 and your elasticsearch node is at 192.168.1.2, you could open port 9200 on your local computer by running:
+For example, if your computer's IP address is 192.168.1.150 and your elasticsearch node is at 192.168.1.2, you could open port 9200 on your local computer by running:

 {% highlight awk %}
 ssh -NfL 9200:localhost:9200 selks-user@192.168.1.2